 Self-dependency: private cost or benefit to a set of economic actors from capital changes due to the externalities of that same set of economic actors, e.g. a food company's activities are attributed to obesity and diabetes, which raises health insurance (the externality), which raises the costs of health insurance that the food company pays on behalf of employees.
 As another example, a food company's emissions create environmental change, lowering yields globally of certain commodities which it uses, which increases price from its suppliers due to reduced global supply.
-Equivalently, a private cost or benefit of a set of economic actors that would not exist without external costs produced by that set of economic actors.

-Shadow price (of a footprint quantity): change in economic value from capital changes due to one additional unit of the footprint quantity.
+Shadow price (of a footprint quantity): change in economic value from capital changes due to the addition or subtraction of unit of the footprint quantity.
+The shadow price from addition and the shadow price from subtraction are not necessarily the same.
+That is, we use the term shadow price to refer to both marginal social costs and marginal abatement costs.